jakir-ruet/kubernetes-learning/README.md

 |   3   | `kubectl apply -f nginx-deployment.yaml` | deployment on the kubernetes        |
 |   4   | `kubectl get deployment`                 | checking the deployment             |
 |   5   | `kubectl exec -it podName -- bin/bash`   | accessing the pod                   |

-##### kubectl cli vs minikube cli?
-kubectl and minikube are command-line tools used in the Kubernetes ecosystem, they serve different purposes. kubectl is a versatile tool for managing, configuring any Kubernetes cluster on minikube, while minikube is a tool specifically tailored for setting up, deleting and managing a local development cluster.
-You might use kubectl for broader Kubernetes management tasks, and minikube for local development and testing.

 ##### Volumes
 It is a directory containing data, which can be accessed by containers in a Kubernetes pod.
 The location of the directory, the storage media that supports it, and its contents, depend on the specific type of volume being used.
 There are a few types of volumes in Kubernetes.